Two Models for Surface Segmentation using the Total Variation of the Normal Vector: Numerical Algorithms

 We associate with problem \eqref{eq:ltv:model-problem:expanded} the following augmented Lagrangian

 The quantities $\dualkarcher \in \DG{\triangles}{\R^3}$, $\dualextra \in \DG{\triangles}{\R^{L \times3}}$, as well as $\dualjumps \in \DG{\edges}{\R^3}$ represent the (rescaled) Lagrange multipliers associated with the constraints in \eqref{eq:ltv:model-problem:expanded}.
-The values of $\varX$ and $\varY$ need to be constrained to belong to the respective tangent spaces of $\Sphere$.
-Depending on~$\varm$, the same applies to $\dualkarcher$ and $\dualjumps$.
+The values of $\bX$ and $\bY$ need to be constrained to belong to the respective tangent spaces of $\Sphere$.
+Depending on~$\bm$, the same applies to $\dualkarcher$ and $\dualjumps$.
 This is addressed in for each variable separately in the following subsections.

 In each iteration of ADMM, we subsequently minimize the augmented Lagrangian \eqref{eq:ltv:model-problem:Augmented-Lagrangian} with respect to one of the primal variables while fixing the others.
-We choose $\varY, \varX, \assign, \varm$ as the order of updates in order to best exploit the problem structure.
-Specifically, the $\varY$ and $\varX$ problems turn out to be independent of each other, and likewise the $\assign$ and $\varm$ problems are independent of each other as well.
+We choose $\bY, \bX, \assign, \bm$ as the order of updates in order to best exploit the problem structure.
+Specifically, the $\bY$ and $\bX$ problems turn out to be independent of each other, and likewise the $\assign$ and $\bm$ problems are independent of each other as well.
+We wish to point out that we did not encounter significant differences in the convergence behavior of the algorithm when changing the order of the updates.

 We now address each of the four primal problems individually.
 The index $\sequence{\cdot}{k}$ denotes the iteration number.
 The overall ADMM algorithm is described in \cref{subsubsection:ltv-problem:ADMM-algorithm}.